pawel-polyai/budzianowski.github.io/index.md

 Over last four years I have worked on Bayesian statistics, variational inference, multivariate time series and copulas.

 If you have any questions feel free to contact me - my mail is pfb30@cam.ac.uk.

+NEWS:

+We won best student paper award at ICASSP 2018 for working on uncertainty estimates in deepRL!
+[Paper](https://arxiv.org/abs/1711.11486)